apocalyptech/blcm-web/_pages/modpacks.md

 # Major Mod Packs

-There are a few "major" mod packs which usually serve as a basis for modding.
-Many folks will use these as their base patch file and then add more mods to them as they desire.
+There are a few "major" mod packs which are popular.
+These can often be used as a "base" modpack, which you can then add more mods to if you like, though keep in mind that not all mods are compatible, and you may get unexpected results when using some mods in combination with these.

 ## Borderlands 2 Unofficial Community Patch (BL2 UCP)